BryanJacobs/FIDO2Applet/docs/installation.md

 The defaults - when no install parameters are provided - are for maximum FIDO standards compatibility, but won't accept an attestation certificate.
 So if you want CTAP1/U2F, you'll need to install the applet with parameters.

+If you want attestation to work, you'll also need to run `./install_attestation_cert.py` after installing the applet itself!